Banqueting House

 The Banqueting House, on Whitehall in the City of Westminster, central London, is the grandest and best-known survivor of the architectural genre of banqueting houses, constructed for elaborate entertaining.
 It is the only large surviving component of the Palace of Whitehall, the residence of English monarchs from 1530 to 1698.
 The building is important in the history of English architecture as the first structure to be completed in the classical style of Palladian architecture which was to transform English architecture.

-Begun in 1619 and designed by Inigo Jones in a style influenced by Andrea Palladio, the Banqueting House was completed in 1622 at a cost of £15,618, 27 years before Charles I was beheaded on a scaffold in front of it in January 1649.
+Begun in 1619 and designed by Inigo Jones in a style influenced by Andrea Palladio, the Banqueting House was completed in 1622 at a cost of £15,618.
 In the 1630s, paintings by Peter Paul Rubens were added to the interior ceiling.
 The building was controversially re-faced in Portland stone in the 19th century, though the details of the original façade were faithfully preserved.
 Today, the Banqueting House is a national monument, open to the public and preserved as a Grade I listed building.
 It is cared for by an independent charity, Historic Royal Palaces, which receives no funding from the British Government or the Crown.

 History

 The Palace of Whitehall was the creation of Henry VIII, expanding an earlier mansion that had belonged to Cardinal Thomas Wolsey, known as York Place.
+The expansion was possible largely through the theft of white Normandy marble from an educational college Wolsey had planned for his home town of Ipswich, intended as a feeder to what would become Christ Church, Oxford.

 The King was determined that his new palace should be the "biggest palace in Christendom", a place befitting his newly created status as the Supreme Head of the Church of England.
 All evidence of the disgraced Wolsey was eliminated and the building rechristened the Palace of Whitehall.

 During Henry's reign, the palace had no designated banqueting house, the King preferring to banquet in a temporary structure purpose-built in the gardens.
 The Keeper of the Banqueting House was a position enhanced by Mary I by designating it in relation to a building of the same name at a different palace, Nonsuch Palace, near the south edge of Greater London, which no longer exists.